The Rock Art Team continues recording activities at a remote site weather permitting.

 The rock art elements and composite elements range from single figures on a rock to large panels extending up to 34 meters in length with many hundreds of element items.
 Design complexity ranges from scratched Comanche lines to complex Navajo geometric designs.
 The element age ranged from barely recognizable weathered archaic figures to modern graffiti.
 Two similarly carved stone heads were found about 3 leagues apart.
 Many of the larger pueblo ruins had at least one solar calendar relatively nearby.
 There are several basic solar calendar designs used in the surveyed area.
 At some sites a lunar calendar is co-located.
 One solar dagger site was recorded, and a time lapse video of the event progression was made.
 [This section will be expanded to include representative photos of the different rock art forms.]

-Recently Gretchen Obenauf reported that the BLM has instituted a new award to commemorate the 50th anniversary of the National Historic Preservation Act.
-Gretchen nominated our rock art crew, and they have won the very first Heritage Heroes award.
-It was noted that one of the reasons that they received the award was that they did not just do the “fun stuff”; they submitted complete reports on the rock art they recorded.
+The BLM instituted a new award to commemorate the 50th anniversary of the National Historic Preservation Act.
+Gretchen Obenauf nominated the rock art crew, and the team won the first Heritage Heroes awarded.
+It was noted one of the reasons the team received the award was the completed reports submitted for the recorded rock art sites.